This Time I'm Free: La Cream version

 In 1999, Swedish Eurodance band La Cream released a cover on the song, as "Free".
 It was released as the fourth single from their debut album, Sound & Vision (1998).
-This version peaked at number 12 in Sweden, with a total of six weeks on the chart.
-Dr. Alban produced the song with Ferari Zand.
+Dr. Alban produced the song with Ferari Zand, and this version peaked at number 12 in Sweden, with a total of six weeks on the chart.
 The accompanying music video sees the singer, Tess Mattisson, escaping from prison.